saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 ```

 This sets up all the dependencies, however, you may need to research to make sure you have the most updated or correct version of these dependencies.
-Each `&lt;dependency> &lt;version> `may need to be updated.
+Each dependency's `<version>` may need to be updated.
 See the section below for more details.

 --